 Step 1 – Create Native Styles (native ad templates)

-To run native ads, you are required to create styles (to put it simply, templates) that defines how your ads will look exactly.
+To run native ads, you are required to create styles (to put it simply, templates) that define how your ads will look exactly.

 - Sign-in to Google Ad Manager (DFP) account.

 - Click Delivery > Native > New Native Ad > Single Ad.

 - Then, select the method to create a native ad out of the three choices available – Guided Design Editor, HTML & CSS Editor, and Android & iOS Code.

 If you want to start with predefined elements for the native ads, then go with the Guided Design Editor.
 Or, if you want to create a native ad from scratch, then pick HTML & CSS Editor.
 Apparently, the Android & iOS app code is for app publishers.
 Once you pick the option, you can name the native style.

 For Guided Design Editor